 IDrive offers full apps for Windows, macOS, iOS, and Android devices.
 It also offers a "thin client" for Windows and macOS which allows for remote configuration using a web interface.

-A Linux scripts package similarly allows automatic uploads from a Linux machine, which can be remotely managed from the IDrive GUI web interface.
-Setting these up, however, does require familiarity with the Terminal command line.
+A Linux script package similarly allows automatic uploads from a Linux machine, which can be remotely managed from the IDrive GUI web interface.
+Setting these up, however, does require familiarity with the Terminal command line interface.

 This service is free to Personal account holders once a year, with subsequent backup requests costing $59.95.
 Return shipping is free in the United States, but international customers are charged standard shipping rates.

-IDrive’s Snapshot feature stores historical versions of files, which can be recovered at any time.
-This protects data from ransomware attacks and can be useful if you just want to access earlier drafts of files.
+IDrive's Snapshot feature stores historical versions of files, which can be recovered at any time.
+This protects data from ransomware attacks and can be useful if you just want to access earlier drafts of files (file versioning).

 Disk image backup